- What types of contractors can we use?

-No, if the only data products involved are OS OpenData products, data derived from them or data that has been granted an exemption on Open Government Licence (OGL) terms
+This is provided that the only data products involved are OS OpenData products, data derived from them, or data that has been granted an exemption on Open Government Licence (OGL) terms

 As a reminder, under the OGL terms, you are able to use the OS OpenData datasets in any way and for any purpose.
-We simply ask that you appropriately acknowledge the copyright and the source of the data (see the Acknowledgements section).
+We simply ask that you appropriately acknowledge the copyright and the source of the data.

 For more information on OS OpenData licensing and products.